 We have eliminated most of the ordinary units.
 Only high-selling and positively reviewed models are on our list.
 Each gun in our list is best in its way.
 Our carefully written buyers guide is precisely designed to reflect the things to consider before purchasing a marker.

 In recent years there have been roughly three and a half million paintball partisipants in the USA alone (source).
 Whether you are an entry-level, intermediate, or professional paintball player, we are 100% sure you will the best paintball marker according to your style of play.

 Let’s dive into it.

 How Many Types Of Paintball Guns

-I am covering this topic just for the newbies in the paintball industry.
-I think they might wanna know everything about the paintball guns.
+I am covering this topic for the newbies in the paintball industry.
+If that’s you, I think you wanna know everything about the paintball guns.